RedTurtle/volto-rss-block/README.md

 > If you're using Volto < 12, then use v1.2.0.

-> If you're usign volto-rss.block > 2.0.0., the use redturtle.rssservice >= 0.1.1
+> If you're usign volto-rss-block > 2.0.0., the use redturtle.rssservice >= 0.1.1

 Load this addon (see https://docs.voltocms.com/addons/#configuring-a-volto-project-to-use-an-addon).